Ayfred/dissertation_maxime_mu/paper/questions.md

     Evaluating the Quality and Effectiveness of Synthetic Data Evaluation of the Synthetic Data
-        Ethical Challenges and Opportunities in LLMs

 ## III.
-Research Questions
+Research Questions / Methodology
     Q1: How can LLMs be used to generate synthetic tabular data?

-    Q2: What types of synthetic data can be generated using LLMs?
+    # Q2: What types of synthetic data can be generated using LLMs? -> Outputs of LLM (structure response)

     Q3: How can the quality and realism of synthetic data be evaluated?

-    Q4: What are the ethical considerations and potiential biases associated with using LLMs for data generation?
+    #(Future Work) Q4: What are the ethical considerations and potiential biases associated with using LLMs for data generation?

 ## IV.
 Methodology
-    Dataset

-    Choice for the traditional methods and LLMs
+    Choice for the LLMs

-    The need for higher computational resources
+        - The need for higher computational resources & High Performance Computing Configuration

-    Data Pre-Processing
+    Data Pre-Processing (in general)

-    High Performance Computing Configuration

-    Data Generation
+    Data Generation (in general, not very specific)

-    Data Post-Processing
+    Data Post-Processing (in general)

-## V. Results and Analysis
+    Evaluation Methods (technical discussions)

+## Datasets

 ## VI.
 Evaluation
+    # hyperparameters for CTGAN

+## V. Results and Analysis

 ## VII.
-Discussion
+Conclusion / Discussion / Future Work

+    Ethical Challenges and Opportunities in LLMs

 ## VIII.
-Conclusion

-## IX.
-Future Work

-## X. Ethical Statement
+Ethical Statement

+-> 20000 words in avg